Gostha Pal

-Gostha Behari Pal (20 August 1896 – 8 April 1976) was an Indian footballer who played primarily as a defender.
-Nicknamed "the Chinese wall", Pal was the captain of the India national team, played during the 1920s and 30s.
+Gostha Behari Paul (20 August 1896 – 8 April 1976) was an Indian footballer who played primarily as a defender.
+Nicknamed "the Chinese wall", Paul was the captain of the India national team, who played during the 1920s and 30s.

-Spending most of his career in Mohun Bagan, Pal is regarded as the best Indian defender of all time and best player ever to have played for the century-old club.
+Spending most of his career in Mohun Bagan, Paul was a defender and a well-known player, along with Balaidas Chaterjee, who played for the century-old club.

 Personal life

 Born on 20 August 1896 in Bhojeswar, Faridpore, Bengal Presidency (now in Bangladesh), Pal was son of Baboo Shyamlal Pal, a businessman.
 He moved to Calcutta when he was an infant and lived there till his final days.
 Pal was a student of Sarada Charan Aryan Institution in Beniatola.

 Even if you did not find it necessary to inform us about your marriage, it is my responsibility to bless you on behalf of the Club.
 After we won the 1911 IFA Shield, I got 12 of these badges made.
 I gave 11 to the 11 players and still have the 12th one with me.
 I had thought I will give it to someone who will carry forward the tradition and heritage of Mohun Bagan, someone who will always be with the Club.

 — Major Sailen Bose, then secretary of Mohun Bagan, after giving the Mohun Bagan badge to Pal after his marriage.

 Since his childhood, he used to play both football and cricket, alongside hockey and tennis.
 He later represented Mohun Bagan cricket team many times.
 Pal was married to Pushpa Kundu and gave birth their sons Nirangshu and Sukumar.
 He was influenced by legendary footballer Shibdas Bhaduri and choose football later, after watching Mohun Bagan's historic IFA Shield victory in 1911 from gallery.

 Pal went to Vidyasagar College in Calcutta and came close to then principal Saradaranjan Ray, who is regarded as father of cricket in Bengal.
 He was given the title "Chowdhury" during British Raj, but never used it due to nationalist sentiments.
 Pal went on to write his autobiography which is unfinished and unpublished.